carlosonunez/blog.carlosnunez.me/content/post/cncf-weekly-1-flux.md

 repo to store our cluster configurations into!

 > **NOTE**: Most tutorials online will have you do this on a hosted Git
 > repository service like GitHub or GitLab.
-I definitely recommend practicing
+I definitely recommend checking
-> how to do this, as this is how Flux is more commonly used.
+> those guides out at some point, as this is how Flux is more commonly used.
 >
-> For our little toy environment, we're using a local Git repo to save time and
+> For our little toy environment, however, we're using a local Git repo to save
-> avoid creating accounts, adding SSH keys to our profile and all of the other
+> time and avoid creating accounts, adding SSH keys to our profile and all of
-> chores you'll do when you do that exercise yourself!
+> the other chores you'll do when you do that exercise yourself!

 #### Create SSH Keys

 We're going to push changes to our configuration repos over SSH.
-While Flux supports HTTPS, setting this up is slightly more involved, and SSH is more secure anyway!
+While Flux supports HTTPS, setting this up is slightly more involved, and SSH is more secure anyway, so SSH is what we're going to go with.

-We'll need an SSH private key to do this, so run the below to create one without a passphrase:
+We'll need an SSH private key to do this.
+Run the below to create one without a
+passphrase:

 ```sh
 mkdir $PWD/keys
 ssh-keygen -t rsa -f ./keys/id_rsa -qN''
 ```

-Cool.

 #### Start a Git server